Oladiy/mf_detector/README.md

 ## Configuration parameters
 * `TELEGRAM_BOT_TOKEN` - **Required**.
 * `TIMEOUT` - Waiting time in seconds between cycles when using the `/monitoring` command.
+The default value is 10.
 * `DEVICES_DETECTOR_TYPE` - Type of device detector.
 Currently, only personal account parsing is supported (`PersonalAccountParser`). **Required**.
 * `LOG_LEVEL_STDOUT` - Logging level.
 The default value is 'INFO'.